saranshhalwai/task-manager/README.md

 # Kanban Task Manager

+## Overview

 This React application is a Kanban-style task manager.
 It allows users to create, manage, and organize tasks into different columns such as "ToDo", "InProgress", and "Done".
-The application supports drag-and-drop functionality for moving tasks between columns and uses cookies to persist tasks across sessions.
+The application supports drag-and-drop functionality for moving tasks between columns and uses localStorage to persist tasks and dark mode preference across sessions.

 ## Features

-- **Task Creation**: Easily create new tasks with a title and description.
+- **Task Creation**: Easily create new tasks with a title, description, deadline, tag, and priority.
 - **Drag and Drop**: Seamlessly move tasks between different columns.
-- **Task Management**: Delete tasks as needed.
+- **Task Management**: Edit and delete tasks as needed.
-- **Persistent Storage**: Tasks are saved in cookies and reloaded on page refresh.
+- **Persistent Storage**: Tasks and dark mode preference are saved in localStorage and reloaded on page refresh.
+- **Dark Mode**: Toggle between light and dark mode for better accessibility.

+This React application is a Kanban-style task manager.
+It allows users to create, manage, and organize tasks into different columns such as "ToDo", "InProgress", and "Done".
+The application supports drag-and-drop functionality for moving tasks between columns and uses cookies to persist tasks across sessions.

 ## Installation